 COLD & HEAT

-Cold and heat are great tools for recovery.
-Using cold helps reduce inflammation, while heat helps increase circulation and loosen muscles.
+Cold and heat can be helpful tools for recovery.
+Using cold reduces inflammation, constricts blood vessels, and tightens muscles, while heat increases circulation and loosen muscles.

 A few key points to keep in mind: